Build your Go image

 flag.
 This flag is used to label

-the image with a string value, which is easy for humans to read and recognise.
+the image with a string value, which is easy for humans to read and recognize.

 If you don't pass a --tag